Introduction

 Many teams treat data structures as interview trivia rather than as foundational, leading to cache thrashing, database overload, and unexpected failures during traffic spikes.

 What this is (and isn’t): This article provides a comprehensive overview of data structure fundamentals.
-It focuses on why the proper structure matters and how to identify mismatches before they trigger incidents, not an exhaustive encyclopedia.
+It focuses on why the proper structure matters and how to identify mismatches before they trigger incidents.
+Treat it as a thinking tool for design reviews and incident postmortems, not as an exhaustive encyclopedia or API reference.

 Why data structures matter: